Factbox: Festive cheer falls flat for some British retailers

 The pub and restaurant operator reported strong sales for the festive season on Jan.
 9, as more diners opted for its pricier healthy menu options.

-Reporting by Tanishaa Nadkar and Aniruddha Ghosh in Bengaluru; editing by Josephine Mason, Jason Neely and Alex Richardson
+Reporting by Tanishaa Nadkar and Aniruddha Ghosh in Bengaluru; editing by Jason Neely, Alex Richardson and Mark Potter